karanlyons/chump/docs/index.rst

 	...
 "Gromit, we have a problem!"
 	... 	sound='this is not a sound'
 	... )
-	ValueError: Bad sound: must be in (u'bugle', u'classical', u'pianobar', u'echo', u'alien', u'siren', u'spacealarm', u'gamelan', u'bike',
+	ValueError: Bad sound: must be in ('alien', 'bike', 'bugle', 'cashregister', 'classical', 'climb', 'cosmic', 'echo', 'falling',
-		u'falling', u'cashregister', u'updown', u'pushover', u'magic',
+		'gamelan', 'incoming', 'intermission', 'magic', 'mechanical', 'none',
-		u'tugboat', u'none', u'incoming', u'intermission', u'cosmic',
+		'persistent', 'pianobar', 'pushover', 'siren', 'spacealarm', 'tugboat',
-		u'persistent', u'mechanical', u'climb'), was 'this is not a sound'
+		'updown'), was 'this is not a sound'

 All parameters are exposed as attributes in the :class:`~chump.Message`, so you can change them later.